 - Search and draw tools that organize and classify administrative districts into areas of interest, or territories – commonly applied as sales territory mapping

-- The ability to filter and report collated data by geographic elements – by ZIP code, distance, drive time, or map object
+- The ability to filter and report collated data by geographic elements – by ZIP code, driving distance, drive time, or map object

 The value of business mapping is manifest through its unique geographic perspectives that only a map overlaid with location-based business data reveals.
 A carefully crafted business map can provide an organization with tactical and strategic direction.
 Business maps offer the structure to communicate company goals, and with established business model used to generate a viable market analysis.